MixedMachine/ThothNotes-desktop/README.md

 - [ ] created at is broken
 - [ ] Break up the note page into components
 - [ ] Create form component for new and update to reduce code duplication
-- [ ] Refactor the database to store to not duplicate tags
+- [ ] Refactor the database or store to not duplicate tags
 - [ ] Update notes better

 ## Development